-Children work best when parents or carers and teachers work together.
-You know your child better than anyone else, so you can help the teacher understanding your child by sharing information about their interests and any additional needs.
+Children learn best when families and the preschool work together.
+You know your child better than anyone else, so you can help the teacher understand your child by sharing information about their interests and any additional needs.

-Here are some ways you can support your child's learning in preschool:
+Here are some ways to support your child at preschool:

 - Find out as much as you can about the preschool, such as the routines and what your child needs to bring to preschool.

-- Get involved in your child’s preschool, such as volunteering as a helper.
+- Get involved in your child’s preschool, such as volunteering.

-- Talk with preschool staff about activities you can do with your child at home, such as reading with your child.
+- Talk with the preschool team about activities you can do with your child at home, such as reading with your child.

-- Talk with staff about your child’s learning and raise any concerns or issues early, so you can work together to resolve them.
+- Talk with the preschool team about your child’s learning and raise any concerns or issues early, so you can work together to resolve them.

 - Choose activities from our digital learning packs to support your child's learning at home.